rahvis/cognitive-weave/README.md

 Please contact any of the authors for contribution guidelines and to get involved in the project.

+## Acknowledgments

+We extend our heartfelt thanks to [WOW Labs (WorkOnward)](https://labs.workonward.org) for their pioneering work in responsible AI and design for social good.
+Their guidance, mentorship, and thought leadership in generative AI and autonomous agents have been a constant source of inspiration and played a key role in shaping the direction of this project.

 ## License

 TBD - License information to be added.